Permafrost/Tundra/README.md

 * `$directory` is a relative or absolute path or `file:` [URI] to be listed.
-* `$filter.inclusions` is an optional list of regular expression patterns or wildcard file glob patterns used to include objects with matching names in the resulting directory listing.
+* `$filter.inclusions` is an optional list of regular expression patterns, wildcard file glob patterns, or literals used to include objects with matching names in the resulting directory listing.
-* `$filter.exclusions` is an optional list of regular expression patterns or wildcard file glob patterns used to exclude objects with matching names from the resulting directory listing.
+* `$filter.exclusions` is an optional list of regular expression patterns, wildcard file glob patterns, or literals used to exclude objects with matching names from the resulting directory listing.
-* `$filter.type` is an optional choice if either 'regular expression' or 'wildcard', which determines the type of filter patterns provided.
+* `$filter.type` is an optional choice if either 'regular expression', 'wildcard', or 'literal', which determines the type of filter patterns provided.
 Defaults to 'regular expression'.
 * `$recurse?` is an optional boolean flag indicating if subdirectories should also be listed recursively.
 Defaults to `false`.